 Ebbamåla Bruk outside Kyrkhult tells the exciting story of the industrial revolution in Sweden.
 It's about the entrepreneurs, the workers, the inventors, the engineers and the interaction between people and machines in an entire engineering industry from 1850 to 1950.
-Feel the scents and heat of iron foundry and forge, listen to the sounds of water turbines and other strange machines.
 In the factory booth, you can see the craftsmanship forged and cast iron products that once laid the foundation for the welfare of Swedish industrial society.
 The mill is an award-winning tourist destination and perhaps Europe's best-preserved industrial museum.

 Navigate to - Ebbamåla Bruk

 Navigate to - Karin Meijer

 Skärva is a magical spot about 7 km outside Karlskrona.
 An 18th-century manor named Skärva Herrgård is part of the World Heritage of Karlskrona, but Skärva is also the name of the whole area - a beautiful nature reserve.
 The manor was first built as a "summer haven" for shipbuilder-genious Henrik Fredrik af Chapman and has been a scene for social events and celebration ever since.
 Today, Skärva Herrgård can be booked for weddings and festivities, and functions as an inn/a guesthouse, as well as an event area for music and art.
 Next to the manor lies Skärva Gård where art exhibitions, and seminars take place, and where you find a lovely ecological farm shop.

 Navigate to - Skärva Herrgård

 Saxemara boatyard has been on the same site in the Saxemara bay outside Ronneby since 1927 and is a symbol of an old, genuine, boat building tradition.
 The yard was one of Sweden's most renowned boat builders during the 1930:s, known for high-quality leisure boats and yachts.
 Traditional wooden boats are actually still manufactured here by Nyströms brygga.
 The yard is a living cultural heritage and is owned by the Blekinge Museum.
 As a visitor, you get to experience classic craft, enjoy beautiful wooden boats, the unique atmosphere, and buy genuine boat care products in the shop.